Skip to content

 Is Your Incline Dumbbell Bench Press Good for Your Weight?

-If you do not know your 1RM, use the E1RM Calculator to estimate it from any rep set.
+If you do not know your 1RM, use the one rep max calculator to estimate it from any rep set.
 For example, if you can Incline Dumbbell Bench Press 185 lbs for 5 reps, the calculator will estimate your max.

 Frequently Asked Questions

-A "good" Incline Dumbbell Bench Press depends on your bodyweight, sex, and training experience.
-As a general benchmark, an Intermediate-level lift (stronger than 50% of lifters) is a solid goal for most recreational athletes.
-Check the table above for your specific bodyweight.
+A "good" Incline Dumbbell Bench Press depends on your bodyweight, sex, and training background.
+The Intermediate tier is a useful first serious target, while Advanced and Elite represent much harder standards.
+Use the table above for the number closest to your bodyweight.